About health insurance

 This depends on your cover and what you’re going to hospital for.

-You can refer to your Quick Guide to see at a glance what you're covered for.
+You can refer to your product guide to see at a glance what you’re covered for.

 We can help out by confirming: